joaommartins/joaommartins.github.io/content/posts/2021-05-31---Gatsby-Lumen-and-Dark-Mode.md

 ## Making it mine
 I have always had an obsessive relationship with tinkering and making my digital experiences as close to my liking as possible.
-A good example is [Dark Reader](https://darkreader.org/), an open source browser extension that _"inverts brightness of web pages and aims to reduce eyestrain while you browse the web"_, which I currently use to handle pages that don't offer a native dark mode.
+A good example is [Dark Reader](https://darkreader.org/), an open source browser extension that _"inverts brightness of web pages and aims to reduce eyestrain while you browse the web"_, which I currently use for handling pages that don't offer a native dark mode.

 This website is based on [Lumen](https://github.com/alxshelepenok/gatsby-starter-lumen), a Gatsby starter blog with a minimalistic and pleasing design.
-Out of the box, it does not support a dark mode, making its implementation an interesting learning experience.
+It does not support a dark mode out of the box, making its implementation an interesting learning experience.
+It also seems to be a [request](https://github.com/alxshelepenok/gatsby-starter-lumen/issues/688) from people using the starter blog, so it's a good opportunity to help out.

 After some research — figuring out the quality of developer blog posts has become a skill in itself — I had a few good ideas on how to do this.
 Ananya's article[^2] on dev.to was a great starting point, especially since most other articles